-Google have actually been pushing for site load speeds to be a primary consideration of developers for many years now.
+Google has actually been pushing for site load speeds to be a primary consideration of developers for many years now.
 As part of their drive to reward those sites that deliver the best user experience, it has long been understood that slower websites would enjoy less ranking benefit than their speedier rivals.
-However, the data hasn’t always backed up this long-held assumption and there are countless examples of big brands continuing to dominate search results pages despite less than optimal on page performance.
+However, the data hasn’t always backed up this long-held assumption and there are countless examples of big brands continuing to dominate search results pages despite less than optimal on-page performance.

-That’s not to say that Google’s threats should be taken lightly and of course there are reasons beyond a fear of Google that site owners and developers should be wanting to deliver the very best experience to their users.
-Load speeds are intrinsically linked to user experience and the average user’s patience in waiting for page elements to load grows thinner and thinner with time.
+That’s not to say that Google’s threats should be taken lightly and of course, there are reasons beyond fear of Google that site owners and developers should be wanting to deliver the very best experience to their users.
+Load speeds are intrinsically linked to user experience and the average user’s patience in waiting for page elements to load grows thinner and thinner.
 Why wait for a slow site to load if there’s another site providing a similar service without the delay?

 In short, you’ve got three tests you should be aiming to ace.
 These are Largest Contentful Paint (LCP), First Input Delay (FID) and Cumulative Layout Shift (CLS).
 You can measure how your site currently performs by running a test at PageSpeed Insights and the quicker you achieve the three scores the better.

-Because every site is different and there are hundreds of different programming languages, frameworks and content management systems behind the modern web, different site owners are going to have different levels of control over how much they can affect and improve Core Web Vitals.
+Every site is different and there are hundreds of different programming languages, frameworks and content management systems behind the modern web.
+This means that different site owners are going to have different levels of control over how much they can affect and improve Core Web Vitals.
 An experienced web developer who has coded their site from scratch in HTML is invariably going to have more capacity to exert meaningful change than a site owner beholden to WordPress and any number of third-party plugins.

 Broadly speaking the fewer third-party plugins and scripts your WordPress site uses the better.
 The more plugins you have the more code you need and the key to optimal performance is to minify your code.
 However, one of the core advantages to WordPress, and among the primary reasons for its enduring popularity, is the flexibility that comes with having access to thousands of add-ons enabling you to customise your site in ways that would otherwise require specialist knowledge or input.